 Yoga, Massage, Healing--tons of spots in town.
 Hotel Sierra Nevada's spa is among the best.

 Pyramids--there are some nice ruins just outside town.

-Art + language classes--can both be googled for independent teachers.
-I have had great experiences with one-off classes, as well as drop-ins at the university.
+Art + language classes--tons of independent teachers (many of them expats) teach every type of class you can imagine.
+I have had great experiences with one-off classes (just google around), as well as short term drop-ins at the university.